V. Shantaram: Legacy

-The V. Shantaram Award was constituted by Central Government and Maharashtra State Government.
+The Dadasaheb Phalke Award was conferred on him in 1985.
+He was posthumously awarded the Padma Vibhushan in 1992.
+His autobiography Shantarama was published in Hindi and Marathi.
+The V. Shantaram Lifetime Achievement Award and V. Shantaram Special Contribution Award was constituted by the Government of Maharashtra.
 The V. Shantaram Motion Picture Scientific Research and Cultural Foundation, established in 1993, offers various awards to film-makers.
 The award is presented annually on 18 November.
 A postage stamp dedicated to Shantaram was released by India Post on 17 November 2001.